Leg3ndary/APHS-bot/info/announcements.md

 ## MONDAY NOVEMBER 22 2021

-**EAGLE INK ** is offering spiritwear for purchase!
+**EAGLE INK** is offering spiritwear for purchase!
 All those interested, please fill out the forms on our Google Classroom as soon as possible.

 **STUDENT COUNCIL** -  is excited to be continuing the origami animal event in the foyer today so come down at lunch to add an origami animal to the collaborative sculpture or purchase a button to proudly display.
 A reminder that all proceeds from button sales will go to WWF to help fight climate change!

-**VOCAL ENSEMBLE - **For anyone interested in singing with the Abbey Park Vocal Ensemble, auditions will take place this Wednesday after school in the Music Room.
+**VOCAL ENSEMBLE**For anyone interested in singing with the Abbey Park Vocal Ensemble, auditions will take place this Wednesday after school in the Music Room.
 Please come prepared with a song.
 Auditions will be first come, first served-no appointment needed.

 **DANCE TEAM** will have practice after school in the theatre, see you there!

 **CURLING** - Would all APHS curlers please come to the woodshop, for a mandatory meeting, at the beginning of lunch.

-**
-**## FRIDAY NOVEMBER 19 2021
+****## FRIDAY NOVEMBER 19 2021

 **CURLING** - For all students wanting to play curling this year, please come and pick up a permission form today at the beginning of lunch, in the woodshop.

 **EAGLE INK** - will be having a meeting today at 3:00 PM in Room 104 for all Photography and Art members.
 To all members, please ensure you get any outstanding work handed in ASAP.
 See you there!
-**
-****
-**## THURSDAY NOVEMBER 18 2021
+********## THURSDAY NOVEMBER 18 2021

-**FRENCH CLUB **-  is held Mondays at lunch in room 205!
+**FRENCH CLUB**-  is held Mondays at lunch in room 205!
 Everyone is welcome no matter their french speaking ability.
 Join us every week for some fun games and activities and make sure to bring a friend!
 Visit our google classroom (Code: 3l5y4sk) to learn more.

 **VOCAL ENSEMBLE** - Abbey Park's Vocal Ensemble is coming back!
 There will be a short information meeting in the Music Room after school on Friday Nov.
 19. Rehearsals will take place on Wednesdays after school in the Music Room.
 Come to the meeting or contact Mrs. McGhee for audition information.